simaolemos/api-v1-client-php/README.md

 This will create the `/vendor` folder in the repository root.

-In order to use Wallet and CreateWallet functionnality, you must provide an URL to an instance of [service-my-wallet-v3](https://github.com/blockchain/service-my-wallet-v3) as first parameter to \Blockchain\Blockchain.
+In order to use Wallet and CreateWallet functionality, you must provide an URL to an instance of [service-my-wallet-v3](https://github.com/blockchain/service-my-wallet-v3).
-If you don't use these functionnalities, this parameter can be set to null.
+Before using these functionalities, call \Blockchain\Blockchain::setServiceUrl to set the URL to the instance of of [service-my-wallet-v3](https://github.com/blockchain/service-my-wallet-v3).

 In the php source, simply:
 ```php